HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

 ## Digital Experience 9.5 Container Version

-### DX IQ assistant now available
+### Helm values updates

 === "Containers"
+    Helm value properties in HCL DX that were added, removed, deprecated, or changed for this release are documented in [DX Helm values updates](../dx_helm_values_updates.md#cf236).

+### IQ assistant now available

+=== "Containers"
-    IQ is an AI-powered assistant integrated into HCL Digital Experience (DX) that handles content creation and management through real-time, context-aware automation.
+    IQ is an AI-powered assistant integrated into HCL DX that handles content creation and management through real-time, context-aware automation.
 Built on the Model Context Protocol (MCP), IQ offers a conversational interface directly within the DX environment where you can ask questions or have the assistant perform actions for you, such as creating templates, updating content, and searching for assets.

     You can interact with the assistant in two ways: